Laxmannegi/C-I/README.md

   first block of code to run under the class.
 - Non-static constructors can be overloaded where as static constructor can't be overloaded.

-- Every class constains an implicit constructor if not defined explicilty and those implicit constructor are defined based on the following criteria:
+- Every class contain an implicit constructor if not defined explicilty and those implicit constructor are defined based on the following criteria:
   - Every class except a static class contains an impicit non-static constructor if not defined with an explicit
     constructor.
   - Static constructors are implicitly defined only if that class contains any static fields or else that constructor will not be present at all.